‘Blue Haze’ Spurge

 The correct and accepted scientific name of the other parent is Euphorbia nicaeensis All..
 It was first described by Carlo Allioni in Flora Pedemontana sive Enumeratio Methodica Stirpium Indigenarum Pedemontii in 1785.
 Latin meaning is “of or from Iznik (formerly Nicaea), Turkey.

-Plants of the World Online lists 2,004 accepted species of Euphorbia.
-The 2013 version of The Plant List named 2,046 species (plus and additional 144 accepted infraspecific names), 3,522 synonyms of species rank (plus 1,592 infraspecific synonyms), and 94 unresolved names.
+Plants of the World Online by Kew lists 1.980 accepted species in the Euphorbia genus (as of 11-27-18 when this page was updated.
+Last time I checked there were 2,004).
+Version 1.1 of The Plant List named 2,046 species in 2013 (plus an additional 144 accepted infraspecific names), 3,522 synonyms of species rank (plus 1,592 infraspecific synonyms), and 94 unresolved names.
 The Plant List is now unmaintained but it is still a great source of information.
 You can compare it with current statistics to see progress.
-WCSP lists 5,401 names but most are synonyms.
+World Checklist of Selected Plant Families (WCSP) lists 5,401 names but most are synonyms.
 I am not going to go down the list and count all the accepted names.
+WCSP is also a Kew venture.

 Type: Herbaceous perennial